Samhain Organic Loose-Leaf Tea

-Our black tea that is moderately caffeinated, kosher and Fairtrade certified.
+Our black tea is moderately caffeinated, kosher, and Fairtrade certified.
 This is the perfect tea for autumn and well into winter.

 Every purchase is eco-conscious and sustainable.
 We never add unnecessary ingredients like additional “flavorings”, colorings, or artificial sweeteners.
 Our packaging and shipping materials are also eco-conscious.
 You can trust that in every cup, you get organic and natural tea the way nature intended.

 Small or sample size bag: yields approximately 6-8 cups of brewed tea